polezo/soulCap/README.md

 Clone repo on local machine

 FaceFilter API requires webcam access and thus must be set up with an HTTPS server.
 In the command line from the root of the project folder, launch the httpServer.py, and visit https://localhost:4443.
 You may also have to click "advanced" in your browser to proceed with the unsigned certificate.
-Note you MUST type in http**s**, or it will not operate as expected.
+Note you MUST type in http**S**, or it will not operate as expected.